Top 5 Google Ads Best Practices for 2026

 Decide if you want to visualise the customer journey or split your audience into segments, and identify the right data points you’ll need to harness and contextualise to achieve your goal.
 Then, stay on top of Google Ads Data Manager changes and centralise your data, so you can personalise your ads!

 Ultimately, you should integrate your data.
-Whether that’s through an analytics tool, in your GA4, or simply by funnelling it to Google Ads, I’ll leave that up to you and your Google Ads management agency
+Whether that’s through an analytics tool, in your GA4, or simply by funnelling it to Google Ads, I’ll leave that up to you and your Google Ads management agency.

-Go Back to Basics with Google Ads in 2025: What Makes Your Campaigns Tick?
+Go Back to Basics with Google Ads in 2026: What Makes Your Campaigns Tick?

 If you know how Google Ads works at its foundations, you’ll be able to adapt to a lack of data.